 If you’re looking to enjoy Netflix’s best content library – the US one – consider PureVPN: a service that combines the feature set of a premium VPN with a budget price point.
-With servers in 140+ countries, PureVPN will let you connect to a variety of US servers and IP addresses.
+With over 2,000 servers in 140+ countries, PureVPN will let you connect to a variety of US servers and IP addresses.
 Moreover, you’ll be able to connect to other English-speaking countries’ IPs quickly and easily if you want to enjoy Canada’s, Australia’s, or the UK’s content libraries and websites.
 Another important advantage is that PureVPN offers unlimited bandwidth, speed, and server switches.
 This means you can enjoy streaming Netflix to your heart’s content without worrying about running out of traffic.
 Moreover, PureVPN’s dedicated streaming servers mean that you get incredibly fast connection speeds and videos with no buffering, no quality loss, and no lost frames.

 Another reason to go with PureVPN is its outstanding feature set.
 For starters, support is 24/7 so you can get the help you need if you ever find that Netflix is unavailable to you.
 Second, you get up to 5 logins per household.
 This means you can connect your work computer, home computer, smartphone, and tablet – and still have a connection left over for a roommate or family member.
 There’s also a number of security-oriented features, which is helpful if you live in China, the UAE, Pakistan, or any other authoritarian regime.
 This includes a kill switch, split tunneling, and the proprietary Ozone technology that continues to protect your device, data, and identity long after you’ve disconnected.